Steve Sesnick: Velvet Underground manager

-Sesnick was manager of the Boston Tea Party, a seminal Boston nightclub founded in 1967, which was the first in Boston to spearhead the burgeoning psychedelic rock and underground rock scene, and which also helped break bands which went on to become major stars.
+Sesnick was manager of the Boston Tea Party, a Boston nightclub founded in 1967, which was the first in Boston to spearhead the burgeoning psychedelic rock and underground rock scene, and which also helped break bands which went on to become major stars.
 Sesnick was replaced in 1968 by Don Law.

 The Velvet Underground shows at the Tea Party were particularly notable and the band became especially popular in Boston.
 Sesnick also knew the band from his involvement with Andy Warhol's Exploding Plastic Inevitable.
 After the Velvet Underground ended their association with Warhol and Paul Morrissey in 1967, they selected Sesnick to be their manager.
 Sesnick was also associated with Jonathan Richman at the start of his career.

 Breaking up the Velvets was all Sesnick.
 You can't imagine how sleazy he could be...
 Sesnick dumped the second iteration of the band in England with no money and no equipment and just left us there to find our way back.
 He gave me 6 copies of Squeeze as pay.
 I never got any money...
 I would be told by him that I was better than Lou and that the others were not really my friends I should not confide in them and he did that to everybody...
 He makes used car salesmen look like Lancelot.